School Trust Fund Lands

 In a letter dated August 22, 2012, the DNR formally proposed the exchange of school trust lands for USFS lands located within Superior National Forest.

-The State and the Forest Service are collaborating on the next step: a feasibility analysis of the proposal.
-A feasibility analysis documents how an exchange proposal supports the standards and guidelines of the Superior National Forest Land and Resource Management Plan by conducting a preliminary review that addresses implications on threatened and endangered species, known cultural and historic resources, tribal issues, wetlands and floodplains, hazardous materials, and management efficiency associated with the proposal.
+Initiating a land exchange requires a feasibility analysis of the proposal.
+The feasibility analysis is a screening tool that evaluates whether the proposal supports the standards and guidelines of the Superior National Forest Land and Resource Management Plan.
+The screening requires a preliminary review that addresses implications on threatened and endangered species, known cultural and historic resources, tribal issues, wetlands and floodplains, hazardous materials, and management efficiency associated with the proposal.

-If the feasibility analysis supports the exchange, the Forest Service may move forward by beginning an environmental analysis pursuant to the National Environmental Policy Act (NEPA).
-Such environmental analysis would include public scoping and an opportunity for public review and appeal.
+The feasibility analysis for the School Trust land exchange was completed by an interdisciplinary team and submitted to the Regional Forester of the Eastern Region in May 2014.
+Internal regional review is necessary before the Forest Service may begin an environmental analysis pursuant to the National Environmental Policy Act (NEPA).
+Such environmental analysis would include public scoping and an opportunity for public review, comment and objection.

 Below is a key map identifying detailed maps of candidate parcels.
 At this time, the maps only represent the information provided to the Minnesota Legislature’s Permanent School Trust Advisory Committee in December 2011 and do not represent a proposed Forest Service project.
 Determine which map you wish to see and click on the corresponding link below the map for the map of parcels in that section.